Complaints, comments and compliments

 How we manage your complaint?

-If you are unhappy with the outcome of informal resolution you may wish to take the matter further my contacting the Complaints Officer in writing detailing why you are dissatisfied at the outcome.
+If you are unhappy with the outcome of the Stage 1 frontline response, you may wish to take the matter further, escalating to a Stage 2 investigation.

-If your complaint is not upheld, you will receive an explanation from the appropriate department to set out the reasons for rejecting your complaint.
+Where a complaint is not upheld, you will receive a letter of explanation setting out Council’s reasons for not upholding your complaint.

 Taking it further

-If you are not happy with our final response you can contact the Northern Ireland Ombudsman who is responsible for investigating complaints against government departments, agencies and public bodies.
+If you remain dissatisfied with our final response you can contact the Northern Ireland Ombudsman who is responsible for investigating complaints against government departments, agencies and public bodies.

 33 Wellington Place